 With economic strife on the rise, it has now become necessary to seek out ways to save money, as well as to find ways to “stay green”, and to do what you can to help the environment.
 Unfortunately, accomplishing both at the same time seems to be very difficult.
 Believe it or not, there is a smart, fairly simple, and very efficient way to succeed in these two areas in a way not often looked upon as a money saver, but rather a necessary and costly project when it doesn’t need to be; the roof.
 When you really get down to it, the roof is either costing too much, or saving plenty.

 First off, if a building with a flat or low-sloped pitch was to have a black tar roof, it would be taking more money than one would realize.
 In warm weather, the black roof will absorb so much heat that an abundance of energy and money would need to be invested into cooling down the building.
 Moreover, all that heat beating down on the roof will make it crack, which in turn will cause it to leak once the rainy weather begins.
 This defeats the entire purpose of a roof.
 So, what is a low cost alternative for a black tar roof, that can keep the roof cool during summer months and can keep out the rain?
 The answer; PVC (Polyvinyl Chloride) single-ply membrane.
-Read the rest of this entry »
+Continue reading

-Flat Roof installation in Cambridge MA
+Flat Roof Installation in Cambridge, MA

 Image of Flat Roof in Cambridge MA

 We installed this flat roof near Harvard Square in Cambridge, Massachusetts in the summer of 2010.
-The roof installation consisted of four separate roof sections on different levels of this house, which at the time was undergoing major renovations inside and out, including total new insulation in walls and between roof rafters, new heating system with radiant floor heat, new energy efficient windows, and a new IB PVC flat roof (which we installed of course).
+The installation consisted of four separate roof sections on different levels of this house, which at the time was undergoing major renovations inside and out, including total new insulation in walls and between roof rafters, a new heating system with radiant floor heat, new energy efficient windows, and a new IB PVC flat roof (which we installed of course).

 Flat Copper Roofing – Newton MA